Soquel Pioneer & Historical Association

 1930s.
 Community pitches in to clean up cemetery each year on Decoration Day (now called Memorial Day).

-1964.
-Cemetery purchased by Irvin M. Smith, D. D. Stitt, and Orpha B. Smith and becomes Soquel Cemetery, Inc.
+The I.O.O.F. sells cemetery to Irvin M. Smith, D. D. Stitt, and Orpha B. Smith, operating as Soquel Cemetery, Inc.

 2012.
 State of California revokes license for Soquel Cemetery, Inc.

 2015.
-Temple Beth El negotiates unsuccessfully to purchase Soquel Cemetery from Soquel Cemetery Inc.
+Temple Beth El negotiates unsuccessfully to purchase the rest of Soquel Cemetery from Soquel Cemetery Inc.

 2016.
 March.
 County of Santa Cruz takes possession of cemetery because of unpaid taxes.